paser-group/continuous-secsoft/workshop-dir/Workshop2.md

 #### Ensure that your logging code (applies for both options) handles the following:
 - Timestamp
-- Saving output to a log file called `WORKSHOP2.log`
+- Name of output file will be `WORKSHOP2.log`
 - Logging level